 The first details a LinkedIn user sees in search results are a photo, a name, and then a 2-3 line statement.
 This statement is your chance to shine.
 Your LinkedIn Headline is your "elevator pitch" or introduction.

-By default, LinkedIn will auto-fill this with your current job position and company name or status as a student at the university or college you are attending.
+When you first create your profile, LinkedIn will auto-fill this with your current job position and company name or status as a student at the university or college you are attending.
 While this is better than nothing, this doesn't help you stand out from the other graduates just getting started on LinkedIn.

-Professional Headline Strategies
+LinkedIn Headline Strategies

-- 120 character limit (including spaces)
+- Headlines have a 120 character limit (including spaces)

-LinkedIn Headline Strategy #1: The Branding Statement
+Strategy #1: The Branding Statement

 "Dynamic technical equipment sales leader accelerating new business and revenue with superb relationship building skills."

 "Sales Leadership, Account Development, Revenue Growth, and Relationship Building for Technical Equipment Sales Teams"

-LinkedIn Headline Strategy #2: The Problem Solved
+Strategy #2: The Problem Solver

 "Helping technical sales teams secure new business and surpass sales goals"